torjc01/4eSoldat/hrthompson.md

 Initiated in [Riverdale Lodge #494](http://www.rjrr494.com/index.html) in April 9th 1965
 Grand Lodge of Canada in the Province of Ontario

-He was Received into the Brotherhood on April 9, 1965 at the <a href="http://www.rjrr494.com/officers.html">Riverdale Lodge #494</a> (Grand Lodge of Canada in Ontario), raised to 2nd Degree on May 28, 1965 and 3rd Degree on December 17,1965.
+He was Received into the Brotherhood on April 9, 1965 at the <a href="http://www.rjrr494.com/officers.html">Riverdale Lodge #494</a> (Grand Lodge of Canada in Ontario), raised to 2nd Degree on May 28, 1965 and passed to the sublime 3rd Degree on December 17,1965.
 His brother Ronald signed his Masonic Bible as 32nd Degree.

 <img src="./images/hrthompson/Certificate.jpg" width="600"/>